pebbe/AndroidVrKubus/README.md

 The behavior of a server is as follows:

 The first line it gets from a connection consists of the string `VRC1.0` followed by a space and an ID string (without spaces).
-The server doesn't send a response.
 When the line is missing, the server terminates the connection.
 The ID string is used to know which connections belong to the same client.
 The Android app generates an ID string the first time it is used.
 It is the current timestamp in milliseconds.
 (So don't start the Android app for the first time on two phones at exactly the same time.)
 The server `server2` rejects connections from more than two clients.

+When the connection is accepted, the server returns the string `VRC1.0.OK`

 Then the server waits for lines consisting of three values, separated by a space: the input vector.
 After each line it receives, the server